mhotan/CityBikeDataExplorer/README.md

 #### Loading Data into PostGis database
 From vagrant command line terminal
-* run "createdb citybike"
+* run "createdb citibike"
-* run "psql citybike"
+* run "psql citibike"
 * From within psql run "create extension postgis;" You should see "CREATE EXTENSION" in the console
 * Exit psql with "\q"
 * Run ./gradlew build